 For as long as hair loss has been a problem, men and women have looked for solutions to hide, halt, or reverse it.
-While a process known as follicular unit extraction (FUE) is the current pinnacle of hair restoration methods, the field did not advance to this point overnight.
+The current pinnacle of hair restoration methods is a process known as follicular unit extraction (FUE), which we perform in Palo Alto and San Jose for patients from San Jose, Sunnyvale, Santa Clara, and throughout the San Francisco Bay Area.
+However, the field did not advance to this point overnight.
 In fact, it has undergone a vast evolution over the past several decades.

 Since the original days of "plugs," hair restoration surgeons have used progressively smaller and smaller grafts to achieve an increasingly natural result.
 Ultimately the field advanced to using single follicle grafts (micro-follicles) in order to achieve completely natural, robust hair restoration.
 For many years, these grafts were created by cutting out a segment of hair-bearing scalp and dividing that tissue into individual grafts.
 While the restoration results were fantastic, patients were left with an unsightly linear scar, curved like a smiley face, on the back of the head.
 In recent years, however, the field has taken a giant leap forward by eliminating the linear scar through the development of follicular unit extraction, which rapidly and accurately gathers healthy individual follicles from areas where hair grows in abundance.
 These follicles are then transplanted to places on the scalp that need it most, creating natural-looking results.